Woman lured into the woods by ‘creepy’ fake bathroom signs

-PORTLAND, Oregon — A woman says she was lured into the woods on last weekend after following fake “outdoor bathroom” signs on the Leif Erikson Trail in Forest Park, according to KPTV.
+PORTLAND — An Oregon woman says she was lured into the woods last weekend after following fake “outdoor bathroom” signs on a trail in Forest Park, according to KPTV.

 She didn’t want to be named, but says she was startled by a man she encountered behind a tree in the area where she was looking for a restroom.